HiemSword/HiemSword/README.md

 #### What are you working on currently?

 I'm working on two projects currently:
-- A Open source Discord bot written in Python (repository [here](https://github.com/nientedidecente/NDD-Bot))
+- An Open source Discord bot written in Python (repository [here](https://github.com/nientedidecente/NDD-Bot))
 - A silly blog about a person called "Re della Sintassi"

 #### What is this "Re della sintassi"?